HERE IS YOUR ULTIMATE GUIDE TO TAILWIND TRIBES

 To access tribes, first sign up for Tailwind by clicking here .
 In fact, by using my link you even get a free trial.

 Remember, the first month is free with my link.
 The following months are $9.99/mo for the annual plan and $15.00/mo for the month to month plan (I have the annual plan).

-Previously, you would be required to have a link to a direct Tailwind Tribes to join.
-However, since they've rolled out the official version, you are able to search for the tribes you want to join.
+Previously, you would have been required to have a link to a direct Tailwind Tribes to be able to join.
+However, since they've rolled out the official version, you are now able to search for tribes to join.

 Looking for a tribe right now?
-Then you can gain access to my tribe Blogging Traffic Tips by simply clicking HERE.
+Then you can gain access to my own tribe: Blogging Traffic Tips that reaches over 1.4 million impressions by simply clicking here .
 I have a list of all other tribes listed below (you can thank me later!)